 Fishing flats in fall

-Baitfish like to come up into flats during October and feed aggressively in the shallow water before they’ll move back out to the deeper parts of the lake in Winter where there are less bugs and plankton to feed on.
+Baitfish like to come up into flats during October.
+This is to feed aggressively in the shallow water before they’ll move back out to the deeper parts of the lake in Winter where there are less bugs and plankton to feed on.

 The bass also chase them up into these flats when they can to get easy meals.
 So using baitfish imitation lures across flats is a great way to catch bass in October.